Expert workshop: Collective Impact in Peacebuilding - What’s New?

 - Dr. Thania Paffenholz, Director, Inclusive Peace & Transition Initiative

-- Ambassador Veronika Bard, Permanent Representative of Sweden to the to the United Nations in Geneva
+- H. E. Ambassador Veronika Bard, Permanent Representative of Sweden to the to the United Nations in Geneva

 12:45 - 12:55: Mapping and analysis of the civil society landscape